Next.js Guide

 The renoun toolkit enhances the Next.js framework with powerful content and documentation features.

-The renoun toolkit provides collections, syntax highlighting, and api references, making it easier to create accurate and engaging content for blogs, documentation, and design systems powered by Next.js.
+The renoun toolkit provides file system querying, syntax highlighting, and api references, making it easier to create accurate and engaging content for blogs, documentation, and design systems powered by Next.js.

 Install